Brittney and her pup, Shawty (“Shorty” with a southern twang), tackle DIY motorcycle maintenance in their own garage together.

 90-degree valve stems like this one allows for easy access when checking tire pressure and adding air.
 If your motorcycle doesn’t have one, they can be installed the next time you have the tires changed.

-This tire passes the Lincoln penny test.
+This tire passes the top of Lincoln's head, passing the test.

 A guaranteed safe age is less than two years for sport tires and less than three years for touring or cruising tires.
-This will change significantly between manufacturers and how you treat and store your bike, so use this information as a basic guide.
+This will change significantly between manufacturers and how you treat and store your bike.
+So use this information as a basic guide.

 If you find that you only need to replace one tire, you need to replace it with the same make and model of the tire.
 Tire tread patterns are engineered to work together, and mixing two different tread patterns and compounds can cause a dangerous situation.
 And please, for the love of riding, always select a motorcycle-specific tire!